aimaheadheart/aimaheadheart.github.io/README.md

 ### Manager Gmail Account:
 Gmail Account: aimaheadheart@gmail.com

 Purpose: This account is created for the student to manage the mailist, website and the corresponding GitHub repository.
+Please send an email to this account if you have any issues regarding the project access and management.
 Please use the mailist for project-related communications.

 ### Version Control and Code Repository:
 GitHub Account: aimaheadheart